 FINE ART CONSERVATION

 Since 1983, we have offered the conservation and restoration of fine art on paper and oil on canvas.
-We follow all codes of ethics and the highest professional standards, using the latest advances and technical approaches in art conservation.
+We follow the AIC code of ethics and the highest professional standards, using the latest advances and technical approaches in art conservation.
 ReNewell is unique because of its expertise with both canvas and paper.

 Conservation prevents deterioration and preserves the integrity of an art work.

 Both services involve a constant dialogue between art, art history, and science.

 Technique matters.
 But truly effective results depend on the sensitivity and talent of the conservator.

 Photo by Robert Clark

 ReNewell Inc. has served private collectors and museums on the East Coast since 1983, specializing in art on paper and 18th- and 19th-century oil paintings.

 Owner and chief conservator Ginny Newell draws on an art history degree from Davidson College and extensive conservation studies in both the United States and Europe.
 That combined experience sets ReNewell apart as uniquely qualified in conservation problem-solving.